Project title

 Project description

-Most modern neuroscience start from the premise that the brain represents information about the external world, and performs computations on these representations as a computer would do.
-The conceptual pillars of this vision are statistical inference, neural representations, predictive coding, and action optimization.
+Most modern neuroscience begins with the premise that the brain represents information about the external world and performs computations on these representations, much like a computer would.
+The conceptual pillars of this view are statistical inference, neural representations, predictive coding, and action optimisation.

-This paradigm has been undeniably successful in generating descriptive knowledge, also helped by new experimental techniques, but it is becoming clear to many that it is not getting us closer to a proper theory of the brain.
+This paradigm has been undeniably successful in generating descriptive knowledge, aided also by new experimental techniques, but it is becoming increasingly clear to many that it is not bringing us closer to a proper theory of the brain.

-The “brain as a computer” hypothesis misses, however, the idea that the body should be considered as a part of all feedback loops by which the brain operates.
-Interactions with the outside world are always mediated by the body.
-Thus, I hypothesize, all activity in the brain, from emotion and interoception to cognition, arise, directly or indirectly, from repurposing and extending patterns that relate to brain-body interactions.
+The “brain as a computer” hypothesis, however, overlooks the idea that the body should be considered an integral part of all feedback loops through which the brain operates.
+Interactions with the external world are always mediated by the body.
+Thus, Francesco Battaglia hypothesises, all activity in the brain—from emotion and interoception to cognition—arises, directly or indirectly, from the repurposing and extension of patterns related to brain-body interactions.

-My NIAS project will enable me to start contributing to a theory of the brain rooted in brain-body interactions, based on my knowledge of experimental, theoretical neuroscience and neurotechnology.
+Battaglia’s project will enable him to begin contributing to a theory of the brain rooted in brain-body interactions, drawing on his expertise in experimental and theoretical neuroscience and neurotechnology.

 Selected publications